Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: Conclusion

 \section{Conclusion}

-The IoTS NSM system architecture approach demonstrates its efficiency and promotes an environmentally friendly solution, especially in the major polluting industries where its middle range sector is facing many challenges to enter the next cyber information age era.
-The proposed system characterizes the IoT architecture capabilities that give the network security analysts a new boost and novel tools of network security monitoring operation, optimization and functionality, cooperative thread detection and prevention mechanisms with a minimum effort from the system administration teams and zero-configuration task to the network engineers.
+The IoTS NSM system architecture approach demonstrates its efficiency and promotes an environmentally friendly solution, especially in the major polluting industries where its middle-range sector is facing many challenges in entering the next cyber information age era.
+The proposed system characterizes by the IoT architecture capabilities that give the network security analysts a new boost and novel tools of network security monitoring operation, optimization and functionality, cooperative threat detection and prevention mechanisms with a minimum effort from the system administration teams, and zero configuration tasks to the network engineers.

 However, the proposed system has several limitations.
-First, regarding the physical security on the nodes, which is the case with all wireless sensor networks.
-Second, the proposed system may suffer from packet drop that occurs during the transition time of an IoTS during the role transfer operation that can take up to 35 seconds at a worst-case, which could be solved by deploying multiple IoTSs on the same flow line to back up the transfer.
-Third, the quality of the hardware plays a very important role, especially the NICs, to prevent buffer overflow and packets loss which may jeopardize the precision of the NSM detection system.
-Finally, the parametrized learning algorithm needs high attention from the system analyst team, and such learning methods are pruned to learn wrong decision, which can be improved via adding a more sophisticated but lightweight learning technology such as adaptive pattern recognition such as Artificial Immune System, which the authors are considering for the future work.
+First, regarding the physical security of the nodes, which is the case with all wireless sensor networks.
+Second, the proposed system may suffer from packet drop that occurs during the transition time of an IoTS during the role transfer operation, which can take up to 35 seconds in the worst case, which could be solved by deploying a multiple IoTSs on the same flow line to back up the transfer.
+Second, the quality of the hardware plays a crucial role, especially the NICs, in preventing buffer overflow and packet loss which may jeopardize the precision of the NSM detection system.
+Finally, the parametrized learning algorithm needs high attention from the system analyst team, and such learning methods are pruned to learn wrong decisions, which can be improved via adding a more sophisticated but lightweight learning technology such as adaptive pattern recognition such as Artificial Immune System, which the authors are considering for the future work.